 This prospectus offers the Funds' ETF Shares, an exchange-traded class of shares.
-A separate prospectus offers the Funds' Institutional Shares, which are generally for investors who invest a minimum of \$5 million.
+Separate prospectuses offer the Funds' Institutional Shares, which are generally for investors who invest a minimum of \$5 million.

 Both share classes offered by a Fund have the same investment objective, strategies, and policies.
 However, different share classes may have different expenses; as a result, their investment returns may differ.